rubinusp/byu-cs460-f2021/lab-network-layer/README.md

    - If the next hop returned from the forwarding table lookup is `None`, then use the destination IP address as the next hop.
-This is the case for subnets to which the host is directly connected--i.e., the ones populated from the directly connected prefixes above.
+This is the case for subnets to which the host is directly connected--i.e., the ones populated from the directly-connected prefixes above.

    - Call `send_packet_on_int()`, passing as arguments the IP datagram (`pkt`), the outgoing interface, and the next hop.